If you have a pothos plant and are having trouble getting it to grow, there’s a chance that it may be experiencing root rot.

 Yellow leaves are another sign that your pothos is not doing well.
 If the leaves are turning yellow and falling off, it’s a sign that the plant is no longer able to produce chlorophyll.

 Chlorophyll is essential for photosynthesis, which is how plants make their food.
 Without it, the plant will slowly starve and die.
 Root rot can cause the leaves to turn yellow because it prevents the roots from absorbing nutrients from the soil.

 6. You see brown splotches on the leaves

-The spores of the fungus will travel up from the roots to the leaves and cause brown or black spots to form.
+The spores of the fungus will travel up from the roots to the leaves and cause black or brown spots on your pothos.
 If the spots are large and numerous, they can cause the leaves to fall off.

 7. The roots are mushy and discolored